MorganMureithi/The-Solar-Advantage/README.md

 That is,Solar generetd and Electricty consumption.

-From these established metrics,we establish the amount of Elcetricty this cosnumer will purchase from the Electricty provider, both hourly and in aggregateto offset the insufficient production from Solar.
+From these established metrics,we establish the amount of Elcetricty this cosnumer will purchase from the Electricty provider, both hourly and in aggregate to offset the insufficient production from Solar.

 Also,from these the hourly production data against consumption,we establish the amount of Solar that is generated and not consumed.
 We aggregate this unused solar energy as 'Excess solar'.